adonini/LST-onsite-availability/README.md

 To enter inside the Mongo container and run an interactive shell: `docker exec -it mongodb-av bash`.

-## Logs
+### Logs

-In the log file is possible to find records of any delete/add action on the calendar.
+In the log file of the dash app is possible to find records of any delete/add action on the calendar.